-Hornor, Townsend & Kent, LLC is both a registered investment advisor and broker-dealer.
-Commonly called HTK, the firm serves as the home office to more than 800 independent advisors, according to its website.
+Hornor, Townsend & Kent is both a registered investment advisor and a broker-dealer.
+Commonly called HTK, the firm serves as the home office to lots of independent advisors, according to its website.
 So as a retail client, you’d likely not have communications directly with the firm, except for an occasional notice required by law or information verification request.
 Instead, your communications would be with your investment advisor representative (IAR) and the holder (or custodian) of your assets.

-Based in Horsham, Pennsylvania, the firm has more than $1.75 billion in assets under management (AUM), most of which is on a non-discretionary basis.
-All IARs are also registered broker-dealer representatives and licensed insurance agents.
+This firm is based in Horsham, Pennsylvania.
+Most assets are managed on a non-discretionary basis.
+IARs at the firm are also registered broker-dealer representatives and licensed insurance agents.

 Hornor, Townsend & Kent Background

 HTK has been registered with the Securities and Exchange Commission (SEC) as an investment advisor since 1999.
 It is also registered with the Financial Industry Regulatory Authority (FINRA) and a member of the Securities Investors Protection Corporation (SIPC).